mairagee524/fcc-tribute-page/README.md

 # fcc-tribute-page

-This page is part of the Responsive section for the FreeCodeCamp certificate.
+This application is my rendition of a responsive website, as part of the requirements for the FreeCodeCamp certificate.